 The GeForce and Quadro GPUs, on the other hand, are not the same.
 For example, NVIDIA manages the specifications and quality assurance on all Quadro cards, but third-party board partners manage the specifications and quality assurance for GeForce cards.
 Quadro cards are also a little more dependable, as NVIDIA selects higher-quality graphics components for them.
 As a result, there is increased reliability, reduced power usage, and reduced heat output.
 Quadro cards also include a bigger video memory frame buffer with error correction technology.

 Besides, Quadro cards also come with dedicated drivers that have been verified for professional applications such as 3D modeling, animation, and so on.
 Finally, NVIDIA only allows Quadro GPUs to use double precision floating point (FP64) (note: the new GeForce RTX also have this feature enabled).
 When calculating computations and drawing graphics, this allows for more precision.

-In conclusion, with the mentioned system configuration requirements for the Houdini, you may consider investing in your own machine or upgrading your existing computer.
+In conclusion, with the mentioned system configuration requirements & Ideal workstation for Houdini, you may consider investing in your own machine or upgrading your existing computer.
 Or another attractive option is to use the service at iRender to get great advantages.

 iRender provides Powerful Cloud Rendering service for Houdini – a Professional GPU-Acceleration Cloud Rendering for Houdini projects with Redshift, Octane, V-Ray (RT), Mantra, Arnold, and so on.
 At iRender, we have developed multiple RTX 3090 workstations specifically optimized and configured for GPU rendering workflows, from single- GPU 1x RTX 3090 to Multi-GPU 2/4/6/8 x RTX 3090, you can choose one server that is suitable for your demand and your software to get started.